Counterinsurgency in Northern Afghanistan: Post-Halmazag

+As with much of the country, early 2011 saw a reduction in kinetic action due to the harsh winters of the Hindu Kush mountains in the northeast.
+At higher elevations with heavy snowfall, it made traditional movement by Taliban and HIG forces difficult.
+Nevertheless, attacks in Baghlan did continue, including an American Soldier killed by RPG fire on January 20th.
+Blacksheep Company established a series of mountainous Combat Outposts during the winter, with the intent of cutting off insurgent movement when the snow melted in the spring and the "fighting season" picked up.

-The heaviest roadside bombing ever recorded in RC-N struck a German combat patrol on June 2.
+The heaviest roadside bombing ever recorded in RC-North struck a German combat patrol on June 2.
 The approximately quarter ton explosive device tore apart a Marder infantry fighting vehicle, killing one soldier and critically wounding five.
 This was the only loss of a Marder to hostile activity.

 Soon afterwards the last officially recognized full-scale Taliban assault on German forces took place at Shahabuddin.
 An insurgent force tried to take the German outpost there by surprise but was fought off with considerable losses not least due to the defending 231st Mountain Infantry Battalion's commander, Lieutenant colonel Jared Sembritzki.
 He was awarded with the Bundeswehr Cross of Honour for Valour on September 6.

 A member of the German special forces (KSK) was killed in action and another wounded on June 6, 2013, the first combat losses in that unit's history.
 The Afghan unit meant to operate alongside the Germans fled combat twice, raising serious concerns about the ability of the Afghans to stand their ground on their own.